Francisco Largo Caballero: Prime Minister of Spain

-The cabinet, formed on 4 September 1936 and reshuffled on 4 November 1936, consisted of:
+Largo Cabellero's cabinet, formed on 4 September 1936 and reshuffled on 4 November 1936, consisted of:

 Exile, death, and legacy

 Upon the defeat of the Republic in 1939, he fled to France.
 Arrested during the German occupation of France, he spent most of World War II imprisoned in the Sachsenhausen-Oranienburg concentration camp, until the liberation of the camps at the end of the war.

 He died in exile in Paris in 1946; his remains were returned to Madrid in 1978 after Franco's death in 1975.